Which countries have banned the AstraZeneca Covishield Indian vaccine?

 Which countries ban the Covishield Indian AZ jab?

-Malta, France, Italy and Croatia have all said they will not permit travellers who have received the Covishield Indian AZ jab.
+Italy and Croatia have said they will not permit travellers who have received the Covishield Indian AZ jab.

+On 14 July, transport secretary Grant Shapps said that the Maltese authorities would now accept all travellers with an AZ vaccine, regardless of manufacture location.

+The news comes as some UK holidaymakers were turned away after being told their vaccine was not valid.

 The Daily Telegraph spoke to a couple who were preparing to travel to Malta to see their son for the first time in a year, only to be turned back at Manchester Airport at 3.30am on Friday.